Needlesslord/PaintWars_by_BrainDeadStudios/Docs/GDD.md

 Wood will be the mid tier resource that will allow the player to have better units and buildings than the ones created with paint.

+Metal Scrap is the late game tier that gives acces to some of the best units and buildings in the game.

+Finally Titanium will work as the ultra late game resource which will grant acces to elite units.
+It will be hard to find around the map and the player will have to think carefully on what to use it.

+Overall stats and costs of units and buildings can't be decided yet because they haven't been teste.
+Once we have them we will uupdate this section.

 .....
 ***